Keijoo/TikTakToe2/README.md

 # TikTakToe2
-an updated cleaner version of my previous attempt of tiktaktoe
+An updated cleaner version of my previous attempt of TikTakToe